The Thomas Pages homepage

 The disciplinary instruction of Paul concerning the fallen believer "...not even to eat with such a one" has even been used to this effect, as though the word "eat" made it a reference to Holy Communion.
 But, this is simply not true!

-The Lord's Table today needs protection no more than the Lord's Sabbath did in the time of Jesus.
+Lord's Table today needs protection no more than the Lord's Sabbath did in the time of Jesus.
 As Jesus taught about the Sabbath, so also with Holy Communion.
 It was instituted for the benefit of God's people.
 It is always the benefit of the participants that is the issue, never the safety of the sacrament.

 Therefore, concerning whether a person is really qualified to have part in this holy act, the Bible makes it clear that –

-God's firm foundation stands, bearing this seal: 'The Lord [not us] knows those who are His',"
+God's firm foundation stands, bearing this seal: 'The Lord [not us] knows those who are His'",

 and that it is therefore the responsibility of the individual to practice his Christian identity [if it is true] by –

 'Let everyone who names the name of the Lord [who is called a Christian] depart from iniquity'.
-2 Tim.2:17-19.

-Accordingly, we may only judge by behaviour, and our judgment is always restorative in purpose.
+we may only judge by behaviour, and our judgment is always restorative in purpose.

 Baptism theologically belongs to the initiatory moment of faith, but, as an experience of the believer, it is not a precondition to Communion.
 Salvation does not begin with Baptism, it begins with faith.
 It is this same faith that is expressed in the spiritual enjoyment of this most sacred celebration, and no less.

-Remember, where Holy Scripture says that "Baptism now saves you", this is by the Resurrection of Jesus Christ, not by His Atonement.
-In other words, just as the resurrection of Jesus was the physical demonstration that God had accepted Christ's atonement for our sins on the Cross, so water baptism is now the physical statement that the believer has personally surrendered to that cleansing atonement.
+Remember, where Holy Scripture says that "baptism now saves you", this is by the Resurrection of Jesus Christ, not by His Atonement.
+In other words, just as the resurrection of Jesus was the physical demonstration that God had accepted Christ's atonement for our sins on the Cross, so also water baptism is now the physical statement that the believer has personally surrendered to that cleansing atonement.

 1 Peter 3:21

-Nevertheless, Christian parents need to be aware that both Baptism and the Lord's Table require the same personal faith and therefore a child that is not ready for Baptism is a child that is not ready for Holy Communion.
+Nevertheless, Christian parents need to be aware that both Baptism and the Lord's Table require the same personal faith and therefore a child that is not ready for Baptism is a child that is also not ready for Holy Communion.
 To ignore this in the administration of the Lord's Supper is to invite disrespect of an instrument of faith among those most vulnerable to disrespect.

-Communion belongs to the whole Congregation!
+belongs to the whole Congregation of Christ unconditionally!

-The inclusive character of Communion among God's people is so intrinsic to its celebration that anything that contradicts or lessens this threatens to annul the celebration itself – at least, as far as the Lord is concerned!
+inclusive character of Communion among God's people is so intrinsic to its celebration that anything that contradicts or lessens this threatens to annul the celebration itself – at least, as far as the Lord is concerned!

-Practically then, this means there can be –
+then, this means there can be –

 No private Communion: